hyprwm/hyprland-wiki/content/Configuring/Basics/Workspace-Rules.md

   only pinned windows.
 - `f[-1]`, `f[0]`, `f[1]`, `f[2]` - fullscreen state of the workspace. `-1`: no
   fullscreen, `0`: fullscreen, `1`: maximized, `2`, fullscreen without
   fullscreen state sent to the window.
+Only matches workspaces with covering FS windows.

 ## Rules